-About three years after Tim had died, my Mum found she was still struggling with Tim's passing.
+One year after Tim had died, my mum found she was still struggling with Tim's passing.
 In June of that year (Winter time in New Zealand), she had been watching a very late chrysalis of a Monarch butterfly on one of her plants.
 They normally hatch around March or at the very latest in April, but this one was the very last of the season, and much later than all the rest.

 Then one day the chrysalis finally hatched!
 Normally they fly away within a day or two of them hatching, but this one hung around for three or four days before finally trying to fly away.

 On its first attempt to fly it fell to the ground.
 This isn't unusual when they are just learning to fly.
 On seeing this, my Mum thought about picking it up when it suddenly took off and landed on her forehead!
 It sat there for 3-4 seconds, long enough for her to realise that this was a special message from God that Tim was okay.
 Then it flew away.

 Then she realised what day it was - June the 15th - the day Tim had died exactly one year earlier!
 This was a special message from God to her, to let her know that everything would be okay, and it was.
 It left her with a feeling of peace that comforted her and allowed her to move on with her life and let go of the grief.
 She knew that everything would be okay after that.

 Alexandra to Pinckney